RadonCoding/mem-scraper/README.md

 1. Install [Visual Studio](https://visualstudio.microsoft.com/downloads) and enable **Desktop Development with C++**

 ### Info
-This is a program that reads the process memory of an external process and tries to find sensitive strings on the heap and the stack.
+This project uses ANSI strings and C++ 20.
+It reads the process memory of an external process and tries to find sensitive strings on the heap and the stack.

 ### Contributing
 1. Fork it